WE ARE MAKING INDUSTRY 4.0 LEGALLY COMPLIANT

 THE USE CASES

-In the Use Cases at the LEGAL TESTBED scenarios are set up and disruptions or other issues are triggered which can then be analyzed and evaluated from a legal perspective.
+The Use Cases of the LEGAL TESTBED are set up and acted out scenarios also featuring disruptions which will be analyzed and evaluated from a legal perspective.

-The project is a great step towards full automation.
+The project is a major step towards full automation.
 Machines will be in a position to take care of a lot of bureaucratic work.
 Smart contracts can also accelerate business processes considerably.

-The LEGAL TESTBED sees us opening up a new chapter of jurisdiction: technically, it is already possible for machines to negotiate with each other and to conclude contracts.
-But what does that mean for current law?
+The LEGAL TESTBED is opening up a new chapter in the legal research of Industry 4.0: technically, it is already possible for machines to negotiate with each other, conclude contracts and provide services.
+But what does that mean for current laws?
 Or perhaps we should ask: which law applies here and what legally watertight solutions are there?

 In such a pioneering project, it is important that the transfer to industry is considered from the beginning.
 We want to make sure this happens and provide support with our specialist knowledge.